- To support social and economic wellbeing for children, youth, families, and communities in ways that are equitable and sustainable.

 - To build bridges among researchers, policy-makers, and practitioners as well as across sectors in order to facilitate knowledge mobilization, cultivate effective partnerships, and engage in meaningful action.

-The focus of her research and practice has shifted to community engagement as it relates to health and wellbeing, and to democracy in general terms.
+The focus of her research and practice has shifted to community engagement as it relates to health and wellbeing, decolonization, and democracy in general terms.
 She has been involved in a number of projects through which she explores and pursues the connections between community-based approaches to economic and social development and the wellbeing of children, youth, and families.

 Many of the initiatives featured here have been done in collaboration with and/or with support and guidance from the following partners: